Semantic-aware Random Convolution and Source Matching for Domain Generalization in Medical Image Segmentation: Experimental Setup

 \item \textbf{CHAOS (MR-1)}~\cite{Kavur2021-xj} includes 20 labeled \gls{mr} images.
 The remaining information is identical to CT-1.

-\item \textbf{AMOS (CT-2)}~\cite{Ji2022-uv} contains 300 labeled \gls{ct} scans which are separated into a training and validation set.
-After excluding cases with any of the four considered labels missing, 197 scans of the training set and 98 scans of the validation set remain.
+\item \textbf{AMOS (CT-2)}~\cite{Ji2022-uv} contains 300 labeled \gls{ct} scans which are already separated into an official training and validation set.
+While an official test set also exists, it is not publicly available with ground truth annotations.
+For consistency with the other datasets used in this work, we refer to the samples constituting the official validation set as the test set in this work.
+The same applies for AMOS (MR-2).
+After excluding cases with any of the four considered labels missing, 197 scans of the training set and 98 scans of the test set remain.
 When used as out-of-domain test set, we employ all 295 remaining scans.
-For in-domain comparison, we use the 98 scans from the validation set.
+For in-domain comparison, we use the 98 scans from the test set.

-\item \textbf{AMOS (MR-2)}~\cite{Ji2022-uv} also includes 60 labeled \gls{mr} scans which constitute a training set of 39 scans and a validation set of 20 scans after excluding cases with any of the considered labels missing.
+\item \textbf{AMOS (MR-2)}~\cite{Ji2022-uv} also includes 60 labeled \gls{mr} scans which constitute a training set of 39 scans and a test set of 20 scans after excluding cases with any of the considered labels missing.
 As out-of-domain test set, all 59 cases are used.
-In-domain comparisons are performed using the validation set of 20 scans.
+In-domain comparisons are performed using the test set of 20 scans.

 \end{itemize} We follow previous work and evaluate segmentation of four organs: liver, left kidney, right kidney and spleen.